satyamions/CSVPal/README.md

 - **Authentication**: Users can sign up, log in, and log out.
 - **CSV Upload**: Authenticated users can upload CSV files.
 - **View and Manage**: Uploaded CSV files can be viewed and managed through the web interface.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Submit a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README file covers the basic aspects of your project, including setup, usage, and contribution guidelines.
-You can adjust the content as needed based on your specific requirements.